meltano/meltano/docs/src/plugins/extractors/shopify.md

 ---
 sidebar: auto
-description: Use Meltano to pull data from the Shopify API and load it into Snowflake, Postgres, and more
+description: Use Meltano to pull data from the Shopify API and load it into Snowflake, PostgreSQL, and more
 ---

 # Shopify